National Oceanic and Atmospheric Administration (NOAA)

 Many people would say they receive these alerts from the outdoor sirens or from warnings broadcast on local television or radio.
 Are these sources completely, 100 percent reliable?
 Do you have a back-up source of information?

-A NOAA All-Hazards Radio, on the other hand, is designed and intended to be an indoor warning device.
+A NOAA All-Hazards Radio is designed and intended to be an indoor warning device.
 It is always on, and will wake you up if you are sleeping.

 Where can I purchase a weather radio?

 NOAA All-Hazards Radios are available through local electronics stores, as well as from a large number of sources on the internet.
 The National Weather Service maintains a list of manufacturers and retail outlets, available here: http://www.nws.noaa.gov/nwr/info/nwrrcvr.html

 Are there options for people who are hearing impaired?

 Yes.
 Weather radio receivers capable of providing text information from the NOAA National Weather Service radio broadcasts are widely available.

 This site, maintained by the National Weather Service provides a good summary of available weather radio receivers and alerting devices, available here: http://www.nws.noaa.gov/nwr/info/shhh.html

 Contact Eau Claire County Emergency Management if you need assistance in selecting or setting up a weather alert radio to meet your specific needs.